mrkaleArduinoLib/gbj_appwifi/README.md

 * **hostname**: Pointer to the hostname for a device on the network.
   * *Valid values*: constant pointer to string
   * *Default value*: none

-* **handlers**: Pointer to a structure of callback functions.
-This structure as well as handlers should be defined in the main sketch.
-  * *Data type*: Handlers
-  * *Default value*: empty structure

 * **staticIp**: IP address to be set as static (fixed) one for the microcontroller.
 It consists from 4 octets in case of IPv4 addressing and is usually defined as compiler macro in a main sketch.